extrakun/flask-questions-bank-redux/B07-More-CRUD/README.md

 # Book CRUD
-Create a new Flask app inside app.py (important: for the automated marking to work, it must be app.py)
+Create a new Flask app inside app.py

 A book has the following fields:
 ```